-9 and Up
+3rd Grade and Up

-Raina just wants to be a normal sixth grader, but one night after Girl Scouts she trips and falls, severely injuring her two front teeth.
+Raina just wants to be a normal sixth grader, but one night after Girl Scouts, she trips and falls, severely injuring her two front teeth.
 What follows is a long and frustrating journey with on-again, off-again braces, surgery, embarrassing headgear, and even a retainer with fake teeth attached.
 And on top of all that, theres still more to deal with: a major earthquake, boy confusion, and friends who turn out to be not so friendly.

-Just like ‘El Deafo’ and ‘The Dumbest Idea Ever’, this is a graphic memoir based on Raina Telgemeiers childhood.
-Books and TV shows that are based on the creators real life are always the best.
-For example: ‘Gravity Falls’ was based off of Alex Hirsh’s childhood and ‘The Goldbergs’ was based off of Adam F. Goldberg’s childhood.
+Like El Deafo and The Dumbest Idea Ever, this is a graphic memoir based on Raina Telgemeiers childhood.
+Books and TV shows based on the creators real-life experiences are always the best.
+For example: Gravity Falls was based on Alex Hirshs childhood, and The Goldbergs was based on Adam F. Goldbergs childhood.

 Raina cant wait to be a big sister.
 But once Amara is born, things arent quite how she expected them to be.
-Amara is cute, but shes also a cranky, grouchy baby, and mostly prefers to play by herself.
+Amara is cute, but shes also a cranky, grouchy baby and mostly prefers to play by herself.
 Their relationship doesnt improve much over the years.
 But when a baby brother enters the picture, and later, when something doesnt seem right between their parents, they realize they must figure out how to get along.
 They are sisters, after all.

-This weeks’ Weird but True Fact about Dentistry
+This weeks Weird but True Fact about Dentistry

 Dentists are experimenting with a device that uses electric pulses to straighten teeth up to 50% faster than braces do.